 Main Takeaways

-- The 5-in-1 formula of Field of Greens combines greens, reds, prebiotics, probiotics, and a metabolic boost.
+- The multi-blend formula combines greens, antioxidants, prebiotic fiber, probiotics, and a metabolic blend in a single daily scoop.

-- Field of Greens contains 100% USDA organic freeze-dried fruits and veggies.
+- Field of Greens contains 100% USDA organic freeze-dried fruits, veggies, and plants.

 Field of Greens Specs

-Field of Greens’s formula is a proprietary blend of real, freeze-dried fruits and veggies.
-This means it’s filled with vitamins and nutrients like iron, potassium, magnesium, vitamin A, and vitamin C which all come straight from the fruits and veggies.
+Field of Greens’s formula is a proprietary blend of real, freeze-dried fruits and veggies rather than isolated extracts.
+This means it’s filled with vitamins and minerals like iron, potassium, magnesium, vitamin A, and vitamin C, all of which come directly from whole-food sources.
+The formula is designed to deliver broad nutrition support using recognizable ingredients instead of heavily processed compounds.

 [Related: Best Fruit and Vegetable Supplements]